pantheon-systems/documentation/source/content/guides/global-cdn/06-global-cdn-faq.md

 ### How do I upgrade my existing Pantheon site?

-Make the switch on an existing Pantheon site by updating DNS for your domains.
-If your site doesn't have the new combined "Domains/HTTPS" tab, open a support chat to get the upgrade enabled
+Make the switch on an existing Pantheon site by updating the DNS for your domains.
+If your site doesn't have the new combined **Domains/HTTPS** tab, open a support chat to get the upgrade enabled.

 ### What level of encryption is provided?